podrogobro/hungry-puppies/Demo/2_UnitTest/README.md

 To run the integration tests for the API, execute the `dotnet test` command in the `server` directory.

 In this demo we are going to implement some unit tests for the newly implemented puppy feeding functionality that we've seen in the code generation demo.

+TODO prompts for tests regarding this feed functionalitz

+- PUT endpoint
+- Feed button onclick - make sure that the endpoint is called mock jest.nf